Purvi9399/purvi9399.github.io/_tabs/about.md

   </div>
   <div>
     <h1>Hi, I’m <span class="underline">Purvi Jain</span> </h1>
     <p>Technologist by training, philosopher by calling, and environmental activist at heart.
 I explore how we design <em>just</em> digital systems, asking: How can technology amplify fairness, sustainability, and human dignity?
-My journey spans coding in India, debating ethics in Glasgow, and leading grassroots movements—blending tech with purpose to create a better future.</p>
+My journey spans coding in India, debating ethics in Glasgow, and leading grassroots movements, blending tech with purpose to create a better future.</p>
     <div class="personal-note">From unraveling AI’s moral complexities to turning e-waste into a civic mission, I’m driven by curiosity and a commitment to ethical innovation.
 Let’s connect to shape a world where tech serves us all.</div>
   </div>
 </section>